sid0312/10DaysMLChallenge/README.md

 # 10DaysofMLChallenge
-# This repository is for maintaining colab noteboooks for the #10DaysOfMLChallenge
+# This repository is for maintaining colab noteboooks for the #10DaysofMLChallenge
+Notes: My implementations are just samples for you guys to work on
 # Day1:
 Machine Learning Tools - Numpy, Pandas, Matplotlib
 - Numpy Documentation: https://numpy.org/devdocs/